 They then repeated their research treating their culture of the resistant TB bacteria using vitamin C alone.

 To their astonishment vitamin C on its own, with no isoniazid, sterilized the bugs.

 Lead researcher, Professor William Jacobs, is now looking for the mechanism whereby vitamin C kills TB bacteria, but he says they have a rationale to begin clinical trials.

 He states that vitamin C produces a "Fenton reaction" causing iron to release free radicals that damage the bacterial DNA.

 Alternative medicine research has relevant bits and pieces gleaned from the literature and of importance to all of us.

-It's sad that exercise should be considered "alternative".
+It is sad that exercise should be considered "alternative".
 But from patients one regular hears that at the Medical Coalface pills and surgery are recommended first rather than exercise, dietary and lifestyle changes.

-Could you take a slow 20 minute jog three times a week, or an even shorter time with a skipping rope?
+Could you take a slow 20-minute jog three times a week, or an even shorter time with a skipping rope?

-It's been long known that whole foods are more effective than vitamin and phytochemical supplements, because the latter contain only a portion of the whole spectrum.
+It has been long known that whole foods are more effective than vitamin and phytochemical supplements, because the latter contain only a portion of the whole spectrum.
 Prostate malignancy and alternative medicine research reveals some shattering truths about supplements.

 So, with the vitamin E and prostate tumours.
 There are eight forms of vitamin E found in whole foods.
 Only the "gamma-tocopherol" form of vitamine E is effective in preventing prostate disease.